dogweather/forkful/content/en/rust/data-formats-and-serialization/working-with-json.md

 ---
 date: 2024-02-03 19:03:14.383596-07:00
-description: "Working with JSON (JavaScript Object Notation) in Rust is about parsing\
-  \ JSON data into Rust data structures and serializing Rust data structures back\
-  \ into\u2026"
+description: "How to: To work with JSON in Rust, the `serde` crate along with `serde_json`\
+  \ for serialization and deserialization is extensively used.
+First, ensure to\u2026"
 lastmod: '2024-03-13T22:44:59.915635-06:00'
 model: gpt-4-0125-preview
-summary: Working with JSON (JavaScript Object Notation) in Rust is about parsing JSON data into Rust data structures and serializing Rust data structures back into JSON.
+summary: To work with JSON in Rust, the `serde` crate along with `serde_json` for serialization and deserialization is extensively used.
 title: Working with JSON
 weight: 38
 ---